jfeinstein10/SlidingMenu/README.md

 Default is margin.
 * `behindOffset` - a dimension representing the number of pixels that you want the above view to show when the behind view is showing.
 Default is 0.
+* `behindWidth` - a dimension representing the width of the behind view.
+Default is the width of the screen (equivalent to behindOffset = 0).
 * `behindScrollScale` - a float representing the relationship between the above view scrolling and the behind behind view scrolling.
 If set to 0.5f, the behind view will scroll 1px for every 2px that the above view scrolls.
 If set to 1.0f, the behind view will scroll 1px for every 1px that the above view scrolls.
 And if set to 0.0f, the